Yiyis/Emotions-of-Internet/README.md

 The recipes in IFTTT are: If anyone tweet about #sad then send a value "1" to my Channel in Adafruit IO,
                           If anyone tweet about #happy then send a value "0" to my Channel in Adafruit IO.

+This project should work with a water pump, but it can also work with LED.